support ct nofa

 Winter Conference

 Each winter, CT NOFA holds our signature event, the Winter Conference, featuring the Bill Duesing Organic Living on the Earth Award, our annual meeting, and a keynote address.
 Also included are workshops on farming, seed saving, organic land care, community food security, social justice issues, and more.
-The conference also includes affinity groups – peer learning communities for farmers interested in discussing a particular topic in an informal, supportive environment.
+The conference also includes Farmer Circles – peer learning communities for farmers interested in discussing a particular topic in an informal, supportive environment.

 Resources